fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - A memory issue with the python 35 filter integration has been resolved.
        - The OPC/UA south plugin has been updated to allow the definition of the minimum reporting time between updates.
 It has also been updated to support subscription to arrays and DATE_TIME type with the OPC/UA server.
-       - Packaging conflicts between plugins that used the same additional libraries have been resolved allow both plugins to be install on the same machine.
-This issue impacted the plugins that used MQTT as a transport layer.
        - AWS SiteWise requires the SourceTimestamp to be non-null when reading from an OPC/UA server.
 This was not always the case with the OPC/UA north plugin and caused issues when ingesting data into SiteWise.
 This has now been corrected such that SourceTimestamp is correctly set in addition to server timestamp.
-       - The OPC/UA north plugin did not correctly handle the types for integer data, this has now been resolved.
-       - The OPCUA south plugin did not allow subscriptions to integer node ids.
-This has now been added.
        - The HTTP-C north plugin has been updated to support primary and secondary destinations.
 It will automatically failover to the secondary if the primary becomes unavailable.
 Fail back will occur either when the secondary becomes unavailable or the plugin is restarted.
-       - A problem with reading multiple modbus input registers into a single value has been resolved in the ModbusC plugin

     - Bug Fix: